ewotawa/web_project_3/README.md

 ## Link to GitHub Pages
 [Click here](https://ewotawa.github.io/web_project_3/) to see this project rendered in the browser.

+## Details provided in the original project repo

 ### Overview
 * Intro
 * Figma